MK14-S/Cross-region-replication/README.md

 This Go file verifies that cross-region replication is working as expected:

-1. **Parse Flags**: Reads command-line arguments for source/destination bucket names, regions, AWS profile, and the object key to use for testing.
+1. **Parse Flags**: Reads command-line arguments for source bucket name, region, AWS profile, and the object key to use for testing.
-2. **Create AWS Sessions**: Initializes AWS SDK sessions for both source and destination regions.
+2. **Create AWS Session**: Initializes AWS SDK session for the source region.
 3. **Upload Test Object**: Uploads a test object to the source bucket using the provided key.
+4. **Fetch Replication Rules**: Automatically detects all destination buckets from the source bucket's replication configuration.
+5. **Detect Destination Regions**: Uses `GetBucketLocation` to determine the correct region for each destination bucket.
-4. **Wait for Replication**: Periodically checks the destination bucket for the replicated object, waiting up to 2 minutes.
+6. **Wait for Replication**: Periodically checks each destination bucket for the replicated object, waiting up to 2 minutes per bucket.
-5. **List Objects**: Lists all objects in both source and destination buckets for comparison.
+7. **List Objects**: Lists all objects in the source bucket and each destination bucket for comparison.
-6. **Compare Object Counts**: Compares the number of objects in both buckets and reports replication status.
+8. **Compare Object Counts**: Compares the number of objects in each bucket and reports replication status.

 #### Key Functions
 - `listObjects`: Lists all object keys in a given bucket using paginated requests.